 Regardless of how well the family gets along, any number of things could trigger conflict.
 This could be old rivalries, new in-laws or something completely unexpected.
 What can work is to develop a governance system to direct and control the business.
 This will help to reduce the risk of resentment and tension.

 A governance system will, among other things –

 - Provide clarity on roles, rights and responsibilities of all stakeholders, including family.

 - Get the right people together at the right time, to discuss the right things.

 - Provide a means to resolve differences and minimise conflict.

-When there is conflict in a family business, most of the problems are caused by individuals within the family.
-The good news is they do have a say in their problem and they have the power to alter the outcome.
+When there’s conflict in a family business most problems are caused by individuals within in the family.
+The good news is they do have a say in the problem and they have the power to alter the outcome.